-The Honourable Louise Arbour is a jurist in residence at Borden Ladner Gervais LLP.
-In this capacity, she provides strategic advice on litigation, governance and international issues, in particular on issues pertaining to international disputes, and mentors younger lawyers.
+The Honourable Louise Arbour is a jurist in residence.
+She provides strategic advice on litigation, governance and international disputes.
+She is an active mentor of younger lawyers.

 Madam Arbour has received numerous honorary doctorates and awards.
-Most noteworthy, she has been a Companion of the Order of Canada since 2007 and a Grand Officer of the Ordre national du Québec since 2009, as well as a Commander of the Légion d'honneur, and has been decorated by Spain, Colombia and Belgium.
+Most noteworthy, she has been a Companion of the Order of Canada since 2007, a Grand Officer of the Ordre national du Québec since 2009 and a Commander of the Légion d'honneur.
+She has been decorated by Spain, Colombia and Belgium.